Kntnt/kntnt-auto-seo-description-generator/README.md

-# Kntnt Auto Excerpt Generator
+# Kntnt Auto SEO Description Generator

 WordPress plugin that provides the excerpt as the value of the field _genesis_description, if missing.
 The value of the field genesis_description is used by some SEO plugins as the content for the meta-tag description.